Supervivientes: Perdidos en Honduras (2022)

 Supervivientes 2022: Perdidos en Honduras is the seventeenth season of the show Supervivientes and the twenty-first season of Survivor to air in Spain and it was broadcast on Telecinco from 21 April 2022 to 28 July 2022 and won by Alejandro Nieto (Mister Spain 2015).

-This season repeated the same host panel from the previous season: Jorge Javier Vázquez was the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island and Carlos Sobera hosting a gala in Cuatro, but Ion Aramendi replaced Jordi Gonzalez hosting a side debate of the program.
+This season repeated the same host panel from the previous season: Jorge Javier Vázquez was the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island and Carlos Sobera hosting a gala in Cuatro, but Ion Aramendi replaced Jordi González hosting a side debate of the program.

 Cast

 The contestants were announced daily by the network.